Reading Achievement Using Video Games

 These referrals were a lot of work, and there is no academic learning happening during that process.

-There was no hidden genius here–that somehow kids are digital natives and have great knowledge and critical thinking skills with video games and television, where they didn’t with printed text.
-This was also found in a previous study.
-What the games offered was a more accessible narrative that I could use to develop their potential genius.
-Games provided interaction, social capital, and complex situations that kids could describe through composing walkthroughs and multimedia book reports.
-They were more accessible to kids because they did not have to take the step of decoding the words for meaning in creating mental representation (comprehension) to use for problem solving.
 The intent was to study games like we would study a printed text.
 Many of the students were game players, but few were very successful game players.
-This 9 week unit was well-received, as many of the students were interested in learning more about games, getting better at them, and doing something did not ordinarily get to do in a classroom.
+This 9 week unit was well-received, as many of the students were interested in learning more about games, getting better at them, and doing something we did not ordinarily get to do in a classroom.

 The kids did defend the unit, and made sure to back up what they were saying with examples.
-On student, Tony, when asked what value there was in studying Sonic the Hedghog replied, “you don’t understand, Sonic is just like the Odyssey story, he just wants to get home.”
+One student, Tony, when asked what value there was in studying Sonic the Hedghog replied, “you don’t understand, Sonic is just like the Odyssey story, he just wants to get home.”

-I created a curriculum of game study.
+I created this curriculum of game study.
 The organizing principle was that games are new forms of narrative, and that by studying game narratives, I could teach them literary elements and genre patterns.
 I created rubrics and assignments from the literary elements from the Minnesota state standards and integrated ideas from traditional Language Arts curriculum.

 The bottom line, they surpassed expectations on the more difficult MCA2 test.
 We were expected to go down 12%.
 We went completely the other way.

-We did do complementary readings, like The Odyssey, Raisin in the Sun, Sonny’s Blues, Langston Hughes, and more.
-The key element was that the kids now had a portal into these other areas.
 We had practiced using the abstract concepts like literary elements and genre patterns with more accessible narratives (games), and applied what we learned about game studies to talk about literature.
 We used game studies to leverage printed text.
 Stanovich calls this compensation–warming up cognitive cold spots with warm ones.

 Central to the student’s success was that the instruction and assessment were grounded with an empirical model of reading comprehension, which viewed comprehension as the construction of mental representation.
 The better kids are at creating mental representation, the better they will be at questions and problem solving.